Intracranial hypertension (IH) is a build-up of pressure around the brain.

 - regular lumbar punctures to remove excess fluid from your spine and help reduce the pressure on your brain

-Surgery may be considered if other treatments do not help.
+Surgery may be considered if other treatments do not help, particularly if your vision is getting worse or you're at risk of loss of vision.

-The main types of surgery for chronic IH are:
+The main types of surgery for idiopathic IH are:

 - shunt surgery – a thin, flexible tube is inserted into the fluid-filled space in your skull or spine to divert excess fluid to another part of your body